abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/benchmarking.md

 ---
-title: Nginx Benchmarking
+title: NGINX Benchmarking
-weight: 7
+weight: 6

 ### FIXED, DO NOT MODIFY
 layout: learningpathall